Gravel doesn’t sound like a glamorous hardscaping material. It’s cheap, ubiquitous, and really, well, gravelly.

 See more in Steal This Look: Water Troughs as Raised Garden Beds.

 In a Brooklyn backyard, garden designer Brook Klausing edged limestone pavers with crushed limestone dust mixed with gravel.
 “It’s a very modern look, but I tried to soften it with the gravel and plantings, like the ferns in the gravel,” says Klausing.
 For more of this garden, see Designer Visit: Brook Klausing Elevates a Brooklyn Backyard.

 Turin-based landscape architect Cristiana Ruspa planted low-water, hardy perennials at the edge of a gravel courtyard in the Piedmontese hills of northern Italy.
 For more of this garden, see Rehab Diaries: The Resurrection of a Medieval Nobleman’s Garden.

 “I wanted to create a simple vegetable garden with raised vegetable boxes that would act as sculpture and look just as good in the winter months as during the summer months with everything in full bloom,” says Michelini.
 See more of the garden in Gardenista Considered Design Awards 2014: Finalists for Best Edible Garden.

 In LA’s Hancock Park neighborhood, garden designer Naomi Sanders edged caste concrete pavers with gravel, matching the color to the front stoop of the house.
 “It makes the hardscape feel more connected to the house,” she says.
 For more of this garden, see Before & After: A Grande Dame in LA’s Hancock Park.

-Above: This house by Feldman Architecture, a member of the Remodelista + Gardenista Architect/Designer Directory, is sited on a steep slope in an oak forest in California.
 The structure was designed with environmental sensitivity in mind, and surrounding gravel allows water to drain back into the soil.